shiftkey/winrt-backport-hilarity/README.md

  - an adapter to map the existing implementation to a new interface (less friction, short-term fix) or expose the new interface with the existing implementation behind it (more friction, long-term fix).
  - conditional compilation (although partial classes may be an option if the code can be refactored to separate core and platform-specific code).

+### What next?

+ - Experiment with how we can apply different shims/strategies to migrate NLog with minimal interruption
+ - Expand the code porting process to identify more things
+ - Prove this is feasible

 ### You're mad!

 Yes.
 I've got [evidence](https://github.com/shiftkey/cloaked-hipster/pull/1/files) from co-workers who agree with you.
 Your point?